The Middle Ages in fragments

 Choose your own adventure

-We used the “in bits” concept to transform a visit to the castle into a voyage of discovery.
-First, visitors view an impressive introductory film projected around a scale model of the castle.
-Then they choose their own path to explore the mysterious halls and doorways.
-Whichever adventure trail they take, they encounter shards from the collection in unexpected ways.
+Accessibility was a challenge in the medieval building, where not all parts are accessible.
+We sought the solution by transforming a visit into a voyage of discovery with the ‘adventure trails’.
+Visitors choose their own trail, encountering archaeological shards from the collection in unexpected ways.
+We have linked shards of information to these finds that nuance misconceptions and stereotypes.
 For example, the route focusing on medieval women begins with a fragment of a Virgin Mary statue and moves on to a stereotypical image of a woman embroidering before finally revealing that many women earned and managed their own money.
-Again and again, we see how looking carefully at historical fragments enables us to piece together a new, more realistic picture of the Middle Ages.

 For kids